 Come to our information session on Wednesday, February 21 from 5 - 6 pm in CULC 102

 - Applicant must be an undergraduate student in good standing (GPA > 2.0).

-- A Georgia Tech faculty mentor or GTRI scientist is required for the proposed research project.
+- A Georgia Tech or GTRI faculty mentor is required for the proposed research project.
 (NOTE: Grad students and postdocs cannot be supervising mentors.)

 - Students are not allowed to receive academic course credit (e.g., register for 2699 or 4699) for a research project funded by PURA.

 - Students are limited to one salary award per academic year (Fall, Spring, or Summer).

 - Students are not eligible for PURA funding if the research project is receiving funding from another source.

 - Co-op students or students with full-time paid internships during a semester may not accept PURA funding during that same semester.

 - Students who receive a PURA Salary Award are required to submit a final report describing project and professional development outcomes (see below).
 The report must be submitted by the last day of finals of the award semester.

 - Please note that per Georgia Tech’s Training in Responsible Conduct of Research Policy, students who receive a PURA Salary Award must complete an online ethics training course prior to the start of the research semester.
 See here for more information.

 - Online application form

 - PDF of proposal, including Part 1 and Part 2

 - Mentor Confirmation Form